SOLD, Pen on Paper | Print Code: JTBA3 | Print Sizes: A5, A4, A3

 “So Obadiah went to meet [Israel’s wicked king,] Ahab and told him, and Ahab went to meet Elijah [the LORD’s prophet].
 When he saw Elijah, he said to him,’Is that you, you troubler of Israel?’

 ‘I have not made trouble for Israel,’ Elijah replied.
 ‘But you and your father’s family have.
-You have abandoned the LORD’s commands and have followed the Baals [the predominant false gods at that time].
+You have abandoned the LORD’s commands and have followed the Baals [the most popular false gods at that time].
 Now summon the people from all over Israel to meet me on Mount Carmel.
 And bring the four hundred and fifty prophets of Baal and the four hundred prophets of Asherah, who eat at Jezebel’s table.’

 So Ahab sent word throughout all Israel and assembled the prophets on Mount Carmel.
 Elijah went before the people and said, ‘How long will you waver between two opinions?
 If the LORD is God, follow him; but if Baal is God, follow him.’